Roland E. Arnall: Ameriquest

-Arnall was the billionaire owner of ACC Capital Holdings, the parent company of Ameriquest, which was once one of the United States's largest sub-prime mortgage lenders.
+Arnall was the billionaire owner of ACC Capital Holdings, the parent company of Ameriquest, which became one of the United States's largest sub-prime mortgage lenders.
 By the end of 2005 two of Arnall's companies, Ameriquest and Argent, had funded almost $75 billion in subprime loans.
 A major factor of this development was Arnall's origination of the stated income loan, meaning loans were given without verification of income.
 In early 2006, the company announced a $325 million settlement with state attorneys general and law enforcement agencies and financial regulators in 49 states and the District of Columbia who had accused Ameriquest of misrepresenting and failing to disclose loan terms, charging excessive loan origination fees and inflating appraisals to qualify borrowers for loans.

-In 2007 Arnall got out of the mortgage business having sold most of it to Citigroup for an undisclosed amount.
+In 2007 Arnall got out of the mortgage business by selling out to Citigroup, and others, for an undisclosed amount.